Spec Version:

 Event typeMethod signatureNotes

-tracktrack{EventName}(properties:options:)Properties struct with typed fields
+tracktrack{EventName}(properties:options:)Properties type with typed fields

-identifyidentify(userId:traits:options:)Traits struct with typed fields
+identifyidentify(userId:traits:options:)Traits type with typed fields

-groupgroup(groupId:traits:options:)Traits struct with typed fields
+groupgroup(groupId:traits:options:)Traits type with typed fields

 Every generated method includes an optional options parameter that lets you pass additional configuration (such as integration overrides) to the underlying SDK call.
 RudderTyper automatically injects a ruddertyper context object into every call for attribution.